The challenge

 The results

-The initial goals of reduced administration costs and improved tenant satisfaction through self-administred contracts and permits were met, but the largest monetary gain was from increased sales of monthly contracts through overbooking.
+The initial goals of reduced administration costs and improved tenant satisfaction through self-administered contracts and permits were met, but the largest monetary gain was from increased sales of monthly contracts through overbooking.

 Add to this, the modern, digital new services to tenants, such as pre-booking of guest parking and giving the tenants the option to pay for guests parking, and the customer has a very clear return on investment across all their key criteria (reduce costs, increase revenues and improve customer satisfaction.